German Citizenship Reform: New Opportunities for Naturalization

 A: The children automatically acquire German citizenship if their parents have been genuine residents of Germany for five or more years and have obtained a permanent residence permit.
 This protects children from a centuries-long choice of nationality.

-Germany’s new citizenship reform is heading in the right direction for an open, modern society.
+Germany’s new citizenship reform is moving in the right direction for a modern society.

-By ridding itself of the burdens of an ancient relic of naturalization and adopting dual citizenship, Germany is light years ahead of its citizens and economic crises.
+By ridding itself of the burdens of an ancient relic of naturalisation and adopting dual citizenship, Germany is light years ahead of its citizens and economic crises.

-Suppose you’re an émigré specialist fighting to get by, a second-generation foreigner required to be at home, or a guest worker generation retiree.
-In that case, this transformation is your time to make and leave your mark on German society.
-No such paper bureaucratization—but Germany came back to life: no longer strictly an ethnic-German fatherland, but a homeland for any working, integrated person who belongs.
+Suppose you’re an émigré specialist struggling to get by, a second-generation foreigner who feels at home, or a guest worker generation retiree.
+In that case, this is your opportunity to make a lasting impact and leave your mark on German society.
+No such bureaucratic paper—but Germany came back to life: no longer strictly an ethnic German fatherland, but a homeland for any working, integrated person who belongs.